 Here are a few extra strategies to try when dealing with particularly stubborn stains or for a little extra shine:

-• Baking Soda and Lemon: A mixture of baking soda and lemon juice can create a powerful stain-removing paste for less severe discoloration.
+- Baking Soda and Lemon: The combination of baking soda with lemon juice produces an effective paste which removes stains from minor discolorations.
 Apply, scrub, and rinse well.

 Final Thoughts